chameleon-ai/webm-for-4chan/README.md

 - Use `--fast` to significantly speed up encoding at the expense of quality and rate control accuracy.
 - Row based multithreading is enabled by default.
 This can be disabled with `--no_mt`
 - You may notice an additional file 'temp.opus'.
 This is an intermediate audio file used for size calculation purposes.
 If normalization is enabled, 'temp.normalized.opus' will also be generated.
+- With `--codec libx264`, 'temp.aac' and 'temp.normalized.aac' are generated instead of .opus files.
+- Currently, image + audio combine mode only makes .webm files (vp9/opus), `--codec libx264` intentionally has no effect.
 - The file 'temp.ass' is generated if burning in soft subs.
 I tried using the subs directly from the video, but this didn't work well when making clips, so I had to resort to exporting to a separate file.
 - Subtitle burn-in is mostly tested with ASS subs.
 If external subs are in a format that ffmpeg doesn't recognize, you'll have to convert them manually.
 - Audio will always be re-encoded even if the source is opus.
 I tried to make ffmpeg's copy option work, but it didn't work well when making clips.